MukeshTyagi1991/GIT-Zero-to-Hero/Day-2/readme.md

 6.Now the issue with that there is no index.html file that why we are facing this issue , to reslove this issue we need to create a index.html file and upload into the S3 bucket

 index.html

 error.html

+7. Once you upload the index.html file and error.html file then you are bale to login the same URL without any issue